 - William CRESSY (~1365->1429) of Dodford, godfather to Sir John CRESSY below.
 Appeared as a witness to the Inquisition into the wardship of John CRESSY in 1429.
-He may be the William CRESSY who married Emma, sister of William COOK and from whom inherited land in 1436.
+He may be the William CRESSY who married Emma, sister of William COOK of Harpenden and from whom inherited land in 1436.
 Reported as dying without heirs.

 Sir John CRESSY (~1380-1414).
 Married ~1400 to Christine WILDE and moved to Dodford in Northamptonshire.
 Died 1 Oct 1414 and had IPM.
 Monumental brass at Dodford Church upon a flat stone the two statues of a man and a woman inlaid in brass, he in arms; two shields, both gone with the inscription:.
 “Hic jacet Joh’es Cressy armiger et Cistina ux’ ejus, quiquid’ J. obiit 1° Oct.
 1414.”
 Their sons are:

 - Thomas CRESSY (1401-1407).
 Born Dodford, Northamptonshire 25 Mar 1401.
 Died unmarried 3 Oct 1407.